miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 * Fix reflection differences by joining the brushes to func_details.
 * Fix bright reflection on brushes by placing cubemap in dark areas.
 * For a map transition landmark names on both maps must be the same.
-* For a map transition landmark angles only matter if flag 1 is set.
+* For a map transition landmark position and angles need flag 1 set.
 * Cubemap reflections are dependent on brushes, textures and groups.
 * Cubemap reflections of dynamic entities can be rebuild inside map.
 * NPC Entities that are killed are inaccessible, modify them before.